benjymous/annotations/sandman/sandman.26.md

 Page 1 panel 2:  The guardians of the gate are as seen before; Cluracan of Faerie is new to _Sandman_.
 The realm of Faerie has played a large role in two previous Gaiman works, _Sandman_ #19 and _Books of Magic_ #3.
-	Cluracan (with accents over the `u' and second `a') is a dimunitive old-man fairy of Ireland, traditionally believed to inhabit wine cellars.  he takes care that the beer barrels and wine casks are not left running, and for reward is always given his supper.
+	Cluracan (with accents over the `u' and second `a') is a diminutive old-man fairy of Ireland, traditionally believed to inhabit wine cellars.  he takes care that the beer barrels and wine casks are not left running, and for reward is always given his supper.
 In County Cork, the cluracan is often